Progressive Binarization with Semi-Structured Pruning for LLMs: Introduction

-Extensive experiments show that PBS$^2$P achieves SOTA performance across multiple LLM families, outperforming existing binary PTQ methods on various evaluation metrics.
-As illustrated in Figure~\ref{fig:binary_results}, on the WikiText-2~\cite{merity2016pointer} evaluation metric, PBS$^2$P achieves a perplexity of 6.20 on LLaMA-13B~\cite{touvron2023llama1} with an average bit-width of only 0.8 bits, compared to 5.47 for the full-precision model.
-PBS$^2$P significantly narrows the gap between binarized and full-precision models.
+Extensive experiments demonstrate that PBS$^2$P consistently achieves SOTA performance across multiple LLM families, clearly surpassing existing binary PTQ methods on a wide range of evaluation benchmarks.
+As shown in Figure~\ref{fig:binary_results}, on the WikiText-2~\citep{merity2016pointer} dataset, PBS$^2$P attains a perplexity of 6.20 on LLaMA-13B~\citep{touvron2023llama1} with an average bit-width of just 0.8 bits, compared to 5.47 for the full-precision model.
+These results further highlight the effectiveness of PBS$^2$P in significantly narrowing the performance gap between binarized and full-precision models.

-Our key contributions can be summarized as follows: \begin{itemize}[itemsep=4pt,topsep=6pt,parsep=0pt] \item We propose a novel framework, \textbf{PBS$^2$P}, which integrates binarization and semi-structured pruning seamlessly for effective LLM compression. \item We propose a Stepwise semi-structured Pruning with Binarization Optimization (SPBO) method, significantly reducing the total error from pruning and binarization, even below that of the no-pruning scenario. \item We design a Coarse-to-Fine Search (CFS) method to select pruning elements, which effectively reduces redundancy while maintaining performance. \item Extensive experiments demonstrate that \textbf{PBS$^2$P} outperforms SOTA binary PTQ methods, significantly narrowing the performance gap between binarized models and their full-precision counterparts. \end{itemize}
+Our key contributions can be summarized as follows: \begin{itemize}[itemsep=4pt,topsep=6pt,parsep=0pt]

+\item We propose a novel framework, PBS$^2$P, which integrates binarization and semi-structured pruning seamlessly for effective LLM compression.